 4. “Risk-Free Bets”

-Risk-Free Bets are becoming increasingly popular among online sportsbooks in the U.S., and that can be attributed to the fact that they sound great, but, well, they’re ranked fourth here for a reason.
+Risk-Free Bets are becoming increasingly popular among online sportsbooks in the U.S. That can be attributed to the fact that they sound great, but, well, they’re ranked fourth here for a reason.

-A risk-free bet is when you place your first bet, and if it loses, you will be refunded up to a certain amount in either site credit or a one time free bet (some are offering them up to $500).
-A risk-free bet is still a generous offer, as it gives you a second chance to win your money back if your first bet comes up short, but if you win your first bet, that’s it.
+A risk-free bet is when you place your first bet, and if it loses, you will be refunded up to a certain amount in either site credit or a one time free bet.
+A risk-free bet is still a generous offer, as it gives you a second chance to win your money back if your first bet comes up short.
+However, if you win your first bet, that’s it.

 It’s important to note that not all risk-free bets are created equal.
 The method in which a sportsbook will issue the refund is very important in these rankings.
 Lets take a quick look at the rankings within the rankings (in order from best to least wonderful):